EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 # Acknowledgments
 {: numbered="no"}

-The authors want to thank Alessandro Bruni, Theis Grønbech Petersen, Dan Harkins, Klaus Hartke,  Alexandros Krontiris, Ilari Liusvaara, Salvador Pérez, Michael Richardson, Thorvald Sahl Jørgensen, Jim Schaad, Carsten Schürmann, and Ludwig Seitz for reviewing intermediate versions of the draft.
+The authors want to thank Alessandro Bruni, Theis Grønbech Petersen, Dan Harkins, Klaus Hartke,  Alexandros Krontiris, Ilari Liusvaara, Karl, Norrman, Salvador Pérez, Michael Richardson, Thorvald Sahl Jørgensen, Jim Schaad, Carsten Schürmann, and Ludwig Seitz for reviewing intermediate versions of the draft.
 We are especially indebted to Jim Schaad for his continuous reviewing and implementation of different versions of the draft.

 --- fluff